ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-2-3.md

-Chapter 1: Understanding Lifelong Learning: The Benefits of Lifelong Learning
+The Benefits of Lifelong Learning
 =============================================================================

 Lifelong learning is the continuous pursuit of knowledge and skills throughout one's life.
 In this chapter, we will explore the benefits of lifelong learning.